(Member of the media/press? Click here instead!)

 I live in Phoenix, Arizona with my husband and our four daughters.
 I'm the founder and CEO of EIEIO Marketing (a digital marketing agency), and a digital media influencer.

 I never set out to be an entrepreneur.
-I did well in school, went to college, never took a business course in my life, and entered the traditional workforce… then, one day I decided that I could supplement our income by creating my own business opportunity.
+I've never took a single business course throughout college, and entered the traditional workforce… then, one day I decided that I could supplement our income by creating my own business opportunity.
 And it changed our family.

 I found some success with multi-level marketing, Ebay, Etsy, and even owning a franchise.
 But, for one reason or another each venture failed.